rubenbe/opensoho/README.md

 # OpenSOHO

 OpenSOHO is built to manage a small number OpenWRT based network devices.
+Hence the name SOHO from Small Office Home Office (SOHO) Networks.
 Only OpenWRT 24.10.x is tested.

 * From 2 to 20 devices